lbl-srg/ctrl-flow-dev/server/src/parser/README.md

 ## Modelica-JSON and Parser Strategy

 Modelica-JSON is a complete representation of the modelica grammar.
-The linkage parser is narrowly focused on extracting each declaration of user input, meaning that as a default unknown shapes in modelica-json is ignored (without throwing an error).
+The linkage parser is narrowly focused on extracting information relevant to modelica templates, and generating a format consumable by the front-end (FE) interpreter.

 ## Structure